alexander-scott/Enhanced-Trigger-Box/README.md

 Ambient Light Colour:- The colour that the scene's ambient light will be set to.

+Change Duration:- The duration that the selected change will happen over in seconds.
+If you leave it as 0 it will perform the changes instantly.

 ![Lighting Response](https://alex-scott.co.uk/img/portfolio/TrigBoxSS/LightingResponse.png)

 ### Load Level Response